alal9000/socializer_dev/scratch.md

 4. age radios on profile page x

-5. profile description data should show for a user whose profile is being browsed (cannot submit the form obviously)
+5. profile description data should show for a user whose profile is being browsed (cannot submit the form obviously) x

 6. look at the pagination on the photos page